The main cause of toenail fungus or onychomycosis is poor hygiene practices such as sharing of personal items like socks or shoes.

 Sharing Personal Items is the Main Cause of Toenail Fungus

 It sounds obvious, but if more people realized what causes toenail fungus they wouldn’t get it.
 Sharing personal items such as shoes or socks is among the leading causes of fungal toenail infection.
-It is actually very contagious, but it does however require a warm, moist environment to be present to be able to take hold.
+It is very contagious, but it does however require a warm, moist environment to be present to be able to take hold.

 There are various different fungi, but they all share several similarities: